 Title insurance is important for new homeowners to have because, while the home may be new to you, the property will have an entire ownership history of its own that may be unknown to you.
 Conducting a thorough title search can help you discover any title defects that may be tied to your newly purchased property.
 Depending on the title insurance you have, you need to know that a title commitment protects the homeowner against title problems that arise only after you have closed on the property.
 Below are the top ten common title problems that may arise in purchasing a property.

-- Errors in Public Records: clerical or filing errors can easily occur.
+Clerical or filing errors can easily occur.
 Everyone is human, and everyone makes mistakes.
 However, these kinds of errors can affect the deed or survey of your property, causing undue financial strain while you try to resolve these mistakes.

-- Unknown Liens: unless you are purchasing a newly constructed home, then more than likely, someone owned the property before you.
+Unless you are purchasing a newly constructed home, then more than likely, someone owned the property before you.
 The prior owners of your newly purchased property may not have been thorough bookkeepers or bill payers.
 Even though the former debt on the property is not your own, banks or other financing companies can place liens on your property for unpaid debts even after you have closed on the same.
 This is a particularly worrisome and burdensome issue with certain distressed properties.

-- Undiscovered Encumbrances: regarding owning a home, three can be a crowd.
+Regarding owning a home, three can be a crowd.
 At the time of purchasing the property, you may not know that a third party holds a claim to all or part of your property.
 This could be due to a former mortgage, lien, or non-financial claims like restrictions or covenants limiting the use of your property.
 Remember, just because a person has actual possession of a home, it does not mean they are vested fully in legal title.

-- Unknown Easements: while you may own your new home and its surrounding land, an unknown easement may prohibit you from using the property and land as you would like.
+While you may own your new home and its surrounding land, an unknown easement may prohibit you from using the property and land as you would like.
 It could also allow government agencies, businesses, or other parties to access all or portions of your property.
 While usually non-financial issues, easements can still affect your right to enjoy your property.

-- Undiscovered Wills: when a property owner dies with no apparent will or heir, the state may sell the property owner’s assets.
+When a property owner dies with no apparent will or heir, the state may sell the property owner’s assets.
 This includes the home.
 When you purchase such a home, you assume your rights as owner of the property.
 However, even some years later, the deceased owner’s will may come to light and your rights to the property may be in serious jeopardy.

 Lastly, common and similar names can make it possible to falsely impersonate a property owner.
 If you purchase a home that was once sold by a false owner, you are at risk of losing your legal claim to the property.

 These top ten issues, and others, are often covered by an owner’s policy of title insurance.
 Therefore, when you decide to purchase a home, make sure you purchase title insurance to protect your rights to the property.
 If you are unable to obtain title insurance, it is because the title agent questions the marketability of the title to the property.
 It is then that you will have to initiate your quiet title action with a real estate attorney.
-Contact the real estate attorneys at Soble Law to discuss your situation further.
-888 789 1715.